MPC Corporation

 MPC Corporation was a computer-hardware company based in Nampa, Idaho, United States.
 It was best known as a provider of desktops, notebooks, servers and services to customers in the federal, state and local government, education, small and medium business, and consumer markets.
-Before June 2001, MPC Corporation was known as Micron Electronics Inc., a subsidiary of Boise-based semiconductor manufacturer Micron Technology.
+Before June 2001, MPC Corporation was known as Micron Electronics Inc., a spin-off of Boise-based semiconductor manufacturer Micron Technology.

-MPC filed for Chapter 11 bankruptcy on November 7, 2008, three days after their common stock was delisted from the NYSE Alternext U.S. exchange (formerly the American Stock Exchange).
+MPC filed for Chapter 11 bankruptcy on November 7, 2008, three days after the company's common stock was removed from public listing on the NYSE Alternext U.S. exchange (formerly the American Stock Exchange).
 On December 31, 2008, MPC notified the Idaho Department of Labor that its efforts to reorganize had failed and the company would cease operations.

 History

 MPC Computers (originally named Micron Electronics Inc.) was founded privately in Nampa, Idaho in 1995 through a merger of ZEOS International, Micron Computer, and Micron Custom Manufacturing.
 From 1995 to 2001, Micron Electronics Inc. sold consumer and business computers under the names Micron, MicronPC, and MicronPC.com.
 The acquisition of HostPro (Web.com) in 1999 under CEO Joel Kocher brought the firm into the web hosting space.
 In June 2001, in an all-stock deal, Gores Technology Group acquired the MicronPC business from Micron Technology.
 In December 2002, the company changed its name from MicronPC to MPC Computers.

 In July 2005, application acceleration provider HyperSpace Communications Inc. merged with MPC Computers in a stock-swap deal.
 Because HyperSpace became a public company in 2004, MPC Computers was able to avoid the rigorous process of becoming a public company.
 MPC Corporation was listed on the NYSE Alternext US LLC exchange (formerly the American Stock and Options Exchange) as ticker symbol MPZ until being delisted.
 In January 2007, HyperSpace Communications Inc. changed its name to MPC Corporation.
 In September 2007, MPC Corporation announced that it had signed an agreement to acquire Gateway, Inc.'s Professional Services Unit business line for approximately $90 million.